sawanch/ai-git-assistant/README.md

   - Implemented calculation history saving to a file
   - Allowed reuse of last result for calculations
   - Improved user interface with additional operation options
+  - Improved readability by removing unnecessary emojis from print statements
 - [ ] Add future features and updates here.